harmsm/PyCmdMessenger/README.md

 ##Known Issues

  + Opening the serial connection from a linux machine will cause the arduino to reset.
-This is a [known issue](https://github.com/pyserial/pyserial/issues/124) with PySerial.
-This behavior can be prevented from a windows host using by setting `ardino.ArduinoBoard(enable_dtr=False)` (the default).
+This is a [known issue](https://github.com/pyserial/pyserial/issues/124) with pyserial and the arudino architecture.
+This behavior can be prevented on a windows host using by setting `arduino.ArduinoBoard(enable_dtr=False)` (the default).
+See [issue #9](https://github.com/harmsm/PyCmdMessenger/issues/9) for discussion.

 ##Quick reference for CmdMessenger on arduino side
 For more details, see the [CmdMessenger](https://github.com/thijse/Arduino-CmdMessenger) project page.